 NORTHERN LIGHTS IN SVALBARD

 The northern lights are a truly unique experience in Svalbard and they can even be seen during the day.
 Svalbard is at 78 degrees north and the region has darkness 24/7 for more or less three months from November to mid-February and most of the northern lights activity this far north occurs between 06:00 and 18:00.

 THE POLAR BEAR – KING OF THE ARCTIC

 Polar bears are probably the foremost symbol of Svalbard’s wildlife and it‘s a truly exhilarating experience to see them in their natural surroundings.

 Please keep in mind that Svalbard prohibits coaxing, pursuing, or disturbing polar bears in such a way that endangers humans or the bears themselves.
 Attacks on humans, though rare, can be fatal.

 Therefore visitor safety is overseen by experienced guides who carry rifles at all times to let off warning shots if needed.
 The authorities in Svalbard, together with the joint travel industry, encourage participation in organised, guided activities in order to protect both visitors and polar bears.

 VISITOR SAFETY IN SVALBARD

 It is highly recommended to use professional tour operators if you want to go into the vast wilderness of Svalbard.
-The guides are well qualified to take care of you, by esteeming the weather conditions, avalanche risk, ice conditions, polar bear threat, etc. They also bring along the required equipment for more or less all thinkable situations, including communication systems on a place where no cell phones will do.
-Due to the Polar bear danger in Svalbard, any person travelling outside the settlements must be equipped with appropriate means of frightening and chasing off Polar bears.
+The guides are well qualified to take care of you, by judging the weather conditions, avalanche risk, ice conditions, polar bear threat, etc. They also bring along the required equipment for more or less all thinkable situations, including communication systems on a place where no cell phones will do.
+Due to the polar bear danger in Svalbard, any person travelling outside the settlements must be equipped with appropriate means of frightening and chasing off polar bears.